Friday, August 8, 2008

 B&B in Ede Holland

-B&B in Ede, Netherlands
+B&B in Ede, Netherlands.

-and still had bullet holes in walls.
+and still has bullet holes in the walls.

 B&B cat who liked to join us for breakfast.